 It is recommended that all officers serve a 1 or 2 year term.
 Staggering officer and board member terms will help maintain the chapter's cohesiveness and sustainability, as well.
-It is also recommended that the chapter set a limit on how many consecutive terms a person can serve in the same role.
-Chapters have reported that it has not served them well to have the same officers in the same roles for numerous consecutive years as this does not allow for the development of new chapter leaders.
+It is also recommended that the chapter set a limit on how many consecutive terms a person can serve in the same role (term limits).
+Chapters have reported that it has not served them well to have the same officers in the same roles for numerous consecutive years as this does not allow for the development of new chapter leaders or growth of the chapter.